jmtiong/swat/README.md

 5. Area name is unique and lat and long doesn't change.
 6. List of cameras will not change.
 There are no additional or removal of cameras.
 7. List of areas will not change.
 There are no additional or removal of areas.

+Backend [README.md](./backend/README.md) contains information regarding to how the GovSG APIs works.

 # Functional Requirements
 1. User is able to retrieve a list of locations given a date and time.